 - Plan 4 dates with WHC: Check!
 Post-church breakfast at Sun in My Belly and whole Carter-party fam outing to Cirque du Soleil made things fun this month. 😉

 - Study the book of Exodus: Check!
 I’m OBSESSED with Jen Wilkin’s old podcasts and free workbooks.
-Find them here!
+Michelle Lesley also has great, theologically sound Bible studies.

 - Read 2 LeaderBox books from Michael Hyatt: Just found my 2017 favorite book, Rest: Why You Get More Done When You Do Less by Alex Soojung-Kim Pang!
 The other book was Crucial Conversations, which was so, so good, too.
-Totally recommend Michael’s brand new book reading subscription plan, LeaderBox, if you need a little guidance or accountability with a reading plan each month.
-Click here to learn more!
+Totally recommend Michael’s brand new book reading subscription plan, LeaderBooks, if you need a little guidance or accountability with a reading plan each month.

 - Make 6K (good), 10K (better), 15K (best) from our AW Shop Black Friday/Cyber Monday sales: Check!
 We hit juusstt shy of $14K, and that’s a wrap on 2017 sales, for the most part.
 Can I nap now? 😉